BioDecode Usage Guide

 You'll see a progress log showing every step in real time.
 No manual intervention needed.

-4. Analyzing Your VCF File
+4. Analyzing Your Genome File

 Once the database is ready, you can analyze your genome: